astronomer/docs/learn/airflow-mlops.md

 In this guide you learn:

 - How Airflow fits into the MLOps landscape.
+- How Airflow can be used for large language model operations (LLMOps).
 - How Airflow can help you implement best practices for different MLOps components.
 - Which Airflow features and integrations are especially useful for MLOps.
 - Where to find additional resources and reference implementations on using Airflow for MLOps.